openjdk/babylon-docs/site/articles/triton.md

 ```
 [//]: # (@formatter:on)

-The Java method, `add_kernel2`, is annotated with `@CodeReflection`.
-This
+The Java method, `add_kernel2`, is annotated with `@Reflect`.
+This ensures there
-ensures there is a Java code model available and accessible under similar access
+is a Java code model available and accessible under similar access
 control rules as for its invocation.

 The `Triton` [class][Triton-class] has static methods, such as `arange`, that